hrothgar234567/AnimeStudio/README.md

 # Roadmap

-This is a list of features that I would like to add in the future :
+This is a list of features that I would like to add in the future, this does not mean it will be added just planned for now :
-- Add a new provider for Asset Indedexes for 5.0+
+- Add a new provider for Asset Indexes for 5.0+
 - Integrate UTTDumper
 - Use HoyoDL to have asset downloading when the game is not available